Core Technical Capabilities

 Cairo's runtime for executing autonomous operational organizations

-The Autonomous Company Engine (ACE) is Cairo's runtime system responsible for executing autonomous operational organizations.
-ACE orchestrates AI operators, departments, workflows, operational queues, governance systems, and safety controls.
-ACE converts declarative operational definitions into running AI organizations.
+ACE orchestrates AI operators, departments, workflows, operational queues, governance systems, and safety controls — converting declarative ACDL definitions into running AI organizations.

 ACE Operational Hierarchy